emqx/emqx-docs/en_US/advanced/bridge.md

-# Bridge
+# MQTT Bridging
-EMQX Broker supports two bridging methods:

-- -RPC bridging: A bridge method that uses Erlang RPC protocol, only available between EMQX Broker
-- MQTT Bridging: A bridge method that uses the MQTT protocol as a client to connect to a remote broker, and can bridge to other MQTT brokers and EMQX Broker

-The concept is shown in the following figure:
+An MQTT bridge in a EMQX node is essentially an MQTT client which can publish (forward) message to a remote MQTT broker, or subscribe (pull) messages from a remote MQTT broker.

 ![image](../assets/bridge.png)